-iLAfin.com promote Financial Literacy to the Latin Americans living both in the U.S. or in Latin America.
+iLAfin promotes Financial Literacy to Latin Americans living both in the U.S. and Latin America.

-The region has historically benefited from global demand for its commodities, but the lesser-known fact is that strong, growing domestic consumption and a thriving manufacturing and technology sector is fueling much of its economic activity.
+The region has historically benefited from global demand for its commodities, but lesser-known thriving domestic consumption and a growing manufacturing and technology sector is fueling unprecedented economic advancement.

-Once shunned by investors and businesses because of the “boom and bust” nature of many of the region’s local economies, stringent monetary policies have been put in place in many of these countries which have resulted in well-developed and capitalized banking systems exhibiting healthy credit.
+Once shunned by investors and businesses because of the “boom and bust” nature of many of the region’s local economies, stringent monetary policies have have allowed many of these countries to develop well capitalized banking systems exhibiting healthy credit records.

 Regional wealth, entrepreneurship and direct investment activity have increased significantly in recent years.
 By 2017, foreign direct investments into Latin America and the Caribbean exceeded US$ 167 billion annually with a slim majority of inflows directed to medium-high and high-technology sectors.
-Brasil, México, Chile, Colombia and Peru (most Argentina, and at some point, hopefully Venezuela and Cuba) have received the bulk of recent investments, but countries across the entire region are coming on strong.
+Brasil, México, Chile, Colombia and Peru have received the bulk of recent investments, but distressed nations such as Argentina, Venezuela, and Cuba remain poised for monumental shifts.

-The Netherlands, U.S., and Spain have historically been the largest foreign investors in Latin America, with China, Russia, Japan, UK, and other important economies always ready to participate as well.
+The Netherlands, U.S., and Spain have historically been the largest foreign investors in Latin America, with China, Russia, Japan, UK, and other important economies playing a large role as well.

 Today the region is experiencing the positive impact of the talented forces managing LatAm Governments, Regulatory Agencies, Central Banks, Public and Corporate Pension Funds, Foundations, Endowments, Banks, Family Offices, Fund of Funds, Listed and Private Corporations, Insurance Companies, Private Banking Divisions, Asset Managers, Financial Boutiques, Investment Advisors and High-Net-Worth Individuals.

-In the USA, the growing Latino Factor is creating incredible opportunities for cross marketing and distribution and in parallel, we are also witnessing the incredible growth of the LatAm middle class across the globe.
+In the United States, the growing Hispanic community is creating incredible opportunities for cross marketing and distribution.
+This progress is sustaining a developing Latin American middle class all across the globe.

-Our intention consists in closing the gap and bringing talented people into the fascinating Asset Management Community, from Investors, Overall Market Participants, students, and simple individuals, there is a lot that have to be done to continue in the never-ending job of building and believing in a better society.
+Our intention remains focused on closing the educational gap and bringing talented people into the fascinating Asset Management Community.
+It is our hope that investors, overall market participants, students, and common individuals may all play a role in the never-ending goal of building a better society.